1jour1vin

 Robert Parker - Wine Advocate

-In 2012, Les Tourelles de Longueville reveals a ruby/purple color that's slightly denser, richer and more complex than Les Griffons.
-Honestly, it doesn't look like a second wine.
-This is a very fine wine, with intense notes of crème de cassis, charcoal and graphite on the nose.
-Full-bodied, silky and delicate, a superb second wine - certainly one of the best I've tasted from this vintage.
+In 2012, Les Tourelles de Longueville reveals a slightly denser, richer, and more complex ruby/purplish color than Les Griffons.
+Honestly, it doesn't feel like a second wine.
+This is a beautiful wine with intense notes of crème de cassis, charcoal, and graphite on the nose.
+Full-bodied, silky, and delicate, this is a superb second wine—certainly one of the best I've tasted from this vintage.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Domaine rated (2017 guide) 3*Stars (They represent the excellence of French winegrowing.
+Rated estate (2017 guide) 3 stars (These represent the excellence of French vineyards.
 The best terroirs cultivated by the greatest winemakers.
-Tasting their wine is always a magical moment)
+Tasting their wine is always a magical moment.)

 Wine Enthusiast

-Tasted en primeur.
-This wine has great depth of aroma, with marked tannins and ripe fruit.
+Pre-release tasting.
+This wine has beautiful depth of aroma, with pronounced tannins and ripe fruit.
 The second wine of Château Pichon Longueville is full of blackcurrant aromas, the hallmark of this vintage.

 Customer rating